andrewcooke/choochoo/docs/activities.md

 * [FTHR](#fthr)
 * [Timespans](#timespans)

-## Defining Activities
+## Defining ActivityGroups

-When you first start using CHoochoo you will need to define one or more activities using

-    ch2 edit-activities

-In the examples below, I have one defined called "Cycling".
+ActivityGroups are defined during [configuraton](configuration).
+The defaults are `Bike` and `Run`.

 ## Adding Activities

-After a ride (or run, or whatever) download your FIT file to somewhere on disk and give it a unique name (I name mine by date with an extra short code that roughly indicates route).
-You probably want to archive these as they are the raw data your training is based on and re-reading them later when Choochoo is improved may be worthwhile.
+After a ride (or run, or whatever) download your FIT file to somewhere on disk and give it a unique name (I name mine by date with an extra short code that roughly indicates route).  *You need to save (archive) these* as they are the raw data your training is based on and must be re-read when Choochoo is updated.

-Once you have the FIT file, you can impoty it into Choochoo with the command
+Once you have the FIT file, you can import it into Choochoo with the command

     ch2 add-activity Cycling /path/to/FIT/file